Property Taxes During Property Purchase

 Mortgage taxes in Portugal

-Mortgages often go hand-in-hand with purchasing a property.
+Mortgages are often associated with purchasing a property.
 There are a few options in Portugal, including fixed-rate or variable-rate mortgages.

 This tax has a fixed rate of 0.6 of the mortgage price and is paid in cooperation with a bank.